Last Updated on April 10, 2021 by smartkitchenpicks

 But you can take small steps that’ll add up over time and get you to where you want to be.
 Steps like going for a 30-minute walk 4 times a week.
 Or crowding out unhealthier foods with some even-more-delicious healthier options…

 I’ve always found that breakfast is the absolute best time to do that.
 Not only are healthy breakfast foods delicious, so you won’t be missing your processed favourites, but starting the day on a healthy note puts you in the right kind of mindset and helps you make better choices throughout the rest of the day as well.
 It’s a win-win situation!
-Especially when thick and creamy smoothies are involved…
+Especially when thick and creamy honey oat strawberry smoothie are involved…

 This particular thick and creamy smoothie is my current obsession, and I’m not ashamed to admit that I’ve been drinking it daily for weeks… if not for breakfast, then as an afternoon snack when I feel my energy start to dip.
 Not only is it crazy delicious, with the honey, oats, and strawberries coming together in such a perfect way that you’d think they were made for each other, but it’s also loaded with good-for-you ingredients that’ll help you feel and look your best… which is what we’re all after in the New Year, no?